Auburn-5650-6650-Fall-2023/auburn-5650-6650-fall-2023.github.io/intro.md

 ## Formulation of Optimization Problems

 The optimization serves as an important part of data science.
 Optimization algorithms are widely used in machine learning, statistics, and other fields.

-- Financial engineering: portfolio optimization, option pricing
-- Science: parameter estimation, model calibration, experimental design
-- Engineering: optimal control, structural optimization, design optimization

 An optimization problem can be formulated as follows: